Electromyography (EMG) /Nerve Conductions Studies (Electrodiagnostic Medicine)

 There are no risks associated with nerve conduction studies.
 Nothing is inserted into the skin, so there is no risk of infection.
 The voltage of electrical pulses is not high enough to cause an injury or permanent damage.
 There is a theoretical risk that if you have a cardiac defibrillator, the shock from the nerve conduction study may activate it.
 If you have a cardiac defibrillator or a pacemaker, notify us before the examination.

 Electromyography (EMG) is very safe.
 With the EMG, you may develop small bruises or swelling at some of the needle insertion sites.
-If you take blood thinners, such as Coumadin, the risk of bleeding and bruising may be greater.
-If you have a bleeding disorder, such as hemophilia, we may not be able to perform parts or the entire test.
 Please notify us if you are on a blood thinner or have a bleeding disorder.
 The skin is sterilized with alcohol pads, and sterile, single-use, prepackaged wire electrodes are used and discarded after each and every examination, so infections are extremely rare.

 During the test, the physician will mark on your skin with a ballpoint pen to facilitate measurements.
 The ink wipes off easily with alcohol pads.
 You may ask the physician for some alcohol pads after conclusion of the examination.